 Don’t just consider vegetable juice as a morning beverage!
 Homemade veggie juices are full of nutrients and can be very refreshing and satisfying.

-Consider my recipes for Celery Juice, Beet Juice, and Carrot Juice.
+Consider my recipes for Celery Juice, Beet Juice, and Carrot Celery Juice.

-Or, check out my round-up of the Best Juicing Recipes for Beginners.
+Or, check out my round-up of Juice Recipes.

 65. Kale Chips